pyanda2/ai_chatbot/README.md

 # ai_chatbot
 Create a "models" folder, insert your quantized model there
 - HuggingFace user with a lot of said models: https://huggingface.co/TheBloke/vicuna-7B-v1.5-GGUF
+    - Scroll down to "vicuna-7b-v1.5.Q4_K_M.gguf" and click it (you can use any other model shown, but I used this)
+    - Press "download"

 - Inside qa.py, change the directory of where you put your model in the "llama_model_path = <model_directory_here>" (line 20)